AnderGI/ports-and-adapters-notes-repository/README.md

 # ports-and-adapters-notes-repository

-This repo will be used as a centralized point for all the contents that can have some value having a better understanding of ports and adapters architechture both for back-end front-end.
+This repo will be used as a centralized point for all the contents that can have some value having a better understanding of ports and adapters architechture both for back-end and front-end.

 Ports and adapters or hexagonal architecture, is a kind of clean architecture in which code is separated into three different layers (folders):